SDA-SE/sda-dropwizard-commons/README.md

 to use the bundle within an application.

-##### Open Tracing
+##### Open Telemetry

-The module [`sda-commons-server-opentracing`](./sda-commons-server-opentracing/README.md) provides [OpenTracing](https://opentracing.io/) instrumentation for JAX-RS.
+The module [`sda-commons-server-opentelemetry`](./sda-commons-server-opentelemetry/README.md) provides [OpenTelemetry](https://opentelemetry.io/) instrumentation for JAX-RS.
-Other bundles like `sda-commons-client-jersey`, `sda-commons-server-morphia` or `sda-commons-server-s3` come with built in instrumentation.
+Other bundles like `sda-commons-client-jersey`, `sda-commons-server-spring-data-mongo` or `sda-commons-server-s3` come with built-in instrumentation.

-Besides instrumentation it's also required to specify a collector, like [Jaeger](https://www.jaegertracing.io/).
+Besides instrumentation, it's also required to specify a collector, like [Jaeger](https://www.jaegertracing.io/).
-The module [`sda-commons-server-jaeger`](./sda-commons-server-jaeger/README.md) provides the Jaeger collector.

-The module [`sda-commons-server-opentracing-exmaple`](./sda-commons-server-morphia-example/README.md) shows how to use OpenTracing and Jaeger within an application and has examples for manual instrumentation.
+The module [`sda-commons-server-opentelemetry-example`](./sda-commons-server-opentelemetry-example/README.md) shows how to use OpenTelemetry and Jaeger within an application and has examples for manual instrumentation.

 ##### Prometheus